AD Blocker Detected

 These are the only certifications that are free; the others have a cost that ranges anywhere from $125 to $349.

-(For more of the most respected personal training certifications, check out that amazing article!)
+(Check out that fantastic article for more of the most respected personal training certifications!)

 How Much Does an Exercise Physiologist Make a Year?

-The median pay for an exercise physiologist in 2020 was $50,280 (more than $24 an hour), but the salary could range anywhere from $30,700 to $73,000 depending on the individual’s certification, experience, work facility, and location.
-Louisiana is the only state the currently requires a license, and salaries may range depending on the job:
+The median pay for an exercise physiologist in 2020 was $50,280 (more than $24 an hour).
+Still, the salary could range from $30,700 to $73,000 depending on the individual’s certification, experience, work facility, and location.
+Louisiana is the only state that currently requires a license, and salaries may vary depending on the job:

-Government careers are not only the most lucrative choice for exercise physiologists but could also be the most exciting depending on where you are located.
+Government careers are not only the most lucrative choice for exercise physiologists but could also be the most exciting, depending on your location.
 General medical and surgical hospitals, outpatient health centers, and specialty hospitals could also have rewarding careers in the $50,000 to $60,000 base pay range.

-Location also plays a role in how much an exercise physiologist could make per year.
-The five states with the highest employment levels of exercise physiologists are Texas, Michigan, Pennsylvania, Illinois, and California.
+The location also influences how much an exercise physiologist could make per year.
+Texas, Michigan, Pennsylvania, Illinois, and California are the five states with the highest employment levels of exercise physiologists.
 California currently plays the most annual mean wage while Michigan is slightly less than the other four states:

-Although Michigan’s annual mean salary may be less, the state has the highest concentration of job opportunities for exercise physiologists compared to the other states.
-The Dallas-Fort Worth-Arlington metropolitan area in Texas has the highest employment level followed by Chicago, Illinois and Philadelphia, Pennsylvania.
+Although Michigan’s annual mean salary may be lower, the state has the highest concentration of job opportunities for exercise physiologists compared to the other states.
+The Dallas-Fort Worth-Arlington metropolitan area in Texas has the highest employment level, followed by Chicago, Illinois, and Philadelphia, Pennsylvania.

 Conclusion

-If you enjoy helping others become healthier and stronger, a career in exercise physiology can be a rewarding choice.
+If you enjoy helping others become healthier and stronger, a career in exercise physiology can be rewarding.
 From working with athletes to helping cardiovascular or metabolic issues, you will learn how to assist your clients in overcoming pain, fighting disease, or simply living a healthier lifestyle.